nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

             This process might vary depending on the CA you are using.
             See the documentation for your CA for more information on how to sign a CSR.

       #.
-Take note of the Common Name (CN), as it will be required later.
+Take note of the CN, as it will be required later.

          In case you got the certificate from a CA, you can extract the CN using the following command: